dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 `Name` is a rough description of the input device.
 Its value is not intrinsically meaningful.

-All devices originate from a context.
+All devices originate from a backend.

+# Backends

 ```cs
 public interface IInputBackend